-Minimum Criteria for Club Eligibility for a District Grant
+Criteria for Club Eligibility for a District Grant

-- 1. The Club must have at least one representative, preferably its Club Foundation Chair, attend the District Grant Management seminar each Rotary year. - 2.
+- 1. The Club must have at least one representative, preferably its Club Foundation Chair, attend the Online Grant Management Seminar and District Assembly every Rotary year. - 2.
 The Club must sign the MOU (Memorandum of Understanding) for the respective RI year. - 3.
 Club dues to the District, and to Rotary International via the Club Invoice, must have been paid by August 31 and February 28 relative to each Rotary year. - 4.
 No TRF or District Grant paperwork from the Club shall be past due at the time an application is approved or when District funding is made. - 5.
 Club Presidents-elect must have attended PETS or a substitute Training approved by the District Governor. - 6.
-The SHARE committee may disqualify a Club for any period of time based upon the Club not meeting this Criteria. - 7.
-The minimum District Grant shall be \$2,000 or more (\$1,000 Club Contribution \$1,000 DDF).
+The minimum District Grant shall be \$2,000 or more (\$1,000 Club Contribution \$1,000 DDF). - 7.
+The maximum DDF allocated per club shall be \$5,000. - 8.
+There is a limit of 2 approved grants per club. - 9.
+Clubs must have their goals in Rotary Club Central by June 1st before the Rotary year starts. - 10.
+The SHARE committee may disqualify a Club for any period of time based upon the Club not meeting this Criteria. - 11.
+Clubs must have a minimum of \$100 per capita giving. - 12.
+The total DDF given to a club must not exceed 50% of the club's total annual fund given from the previous year.